On interpolating sequences for Bloch type spaces: Abstract

 \section{Abstract}

 When we deal with $H^{\infty}$, it is known that $c_0-$interpolating sequences are interpolating and it is sufficient to interpolate idempotents of $\linf$ in order to interpolate the whole $\linf$.
-We will extend these results to the frame of interpolating sequences in the classical Bloch space $\B$ and we will provide new characterizations of interpolating sequences for $\B$.
-For that, bearing in mind that $\B$ is isomorphic but not isometric to the bidual of the little Bloch space $\B_0$, we will prove that given an interpolating sequence $(z_n)$ for $\B$, the second adjoint of the interpolating operator which maps $f \in \B_0$ to the sequence $(f'(z_n))(1-|z_n|^2))$ can be perfectly identified with the corresponding interpolating operator from $\B$ onto $\linf$.
-Furthermore, we will prove that interpolating sequences for $\hinf$ are also interpolating for $\B$.
-This yields us to provide examples of interpolating sequences which are $\eps-$separated for the pseudohyperbolic distance for $\eps >0$ as small as we want such that $\eps$ cannot be increased.
+We will extend these results to the frame of interpolating sequences for Bloch type spaces $\Binf$ and study the connection between the interpolating operators on $\Binf$ and $\Bo$.
+Furthermore, for some particular weights $v$, we will provide examples of interpolating sequences for $\Binf$ whose constant of separation is as close to 0 as desired.